 Biography

-Praised as a "technically proficient soloist with sparkling tone"(das Orchester, Germany) and "astonishing stylistic confidence"(Piano News, Germany), multi-award-winning pianist-composer Zhen Chen has performed as a soloist and chamber music artist at prominent music venues in USA, Europe and China, such as Carnegie Hall's Stern Auditorium, Lincoln Center's David Geffen Hall, Preston Bradley Hall of the Chicago Cultural Center, China National Centre for Performing Arts and Jaguar Shanghai Symphony Hall.
-His live performances and recordings have been broadcast by France's Radio Classique, Austria's Radio Klassik, Chicago WFMT 98.7, Princeton WPRB 103.3, WCNY Classic FM, and China Central Television.
+Praised as a "technically proficient soloist with sparkling tone" (das Orchester, Germany) and for his "astonishing stylistic confidence" (Piano News, Germany), multi-award-winning Chinese-American pianist and composer Zhen Chen has performed as a soloist and chamber music artist at prominent venues across the United States, Europe, and China.
+These include Carnegie Hall's Stern Auditorium, Lincoln Center's David Geffen Hall, Preston Bradley Hall at the Chicago Cultural Center, the China National Centre for the Performing Arts in Beijing, and the Jaguar Shanghai Symphony Hall.
+His live performances and recordings have been broadcast by France's Radio Classique, Austria's Radio Klassik, Chicago's WFMT 98.7, Princeton's WPRB 103.3, WCNY Classic FM, and China Central Television.

 Zhen Chen received a bachelor’s degree in piano performance from the Central Conservatory of Music in Beijing and a master’s degree in piano performance under Arkady Aronov at the Manhattan School of Music in New York City, where he also earned a master’s degree in collaborative piano and chamber music with Heasook Rhee.
-He joined the piano and the chamber music faculty of Manhattan School of Music Precollege in 2022 and was inducted into the Steinway & Sons Teacher Hall of Fame in 2023.
+He joined the piano and chamber music faculty of the Manhattan School of Music Precollege in 2022 and was inducted into the Steinway & Sons Teacher Hall of Fame in 2023.

-New Release
+Latest Release

 Mozart Piano Concertos Nos.20 & 24